thomasbabuj/gotips/README.md

 > **Golang short tips & trics**

 This list of short golang code tips & trics will help keep collected knowledge in one place.
-Do not hesitate to pull request new ones, just add new tip on top of list with title, date, description and code, please see tip #0 as a reference.
+Do not hesitate to pull request new ones, just add new tip on top of list with title, date, description and code, please see tips as a reference.

 ## #5 - Close channel to notify many